 Those interested in climate change and predictions of future climates should also visit the Climate Change pages.

-A maximum temperature of 23.1 °C was recorded at Faversham (Kent) on the 25th.
-A minimum temperature of -11.2 °C was recorded at Braemar (Aberdeenshire) on the 2nd.
-In the 24 hours ending at 0900 GMT on the 17th, 63.6 mm of rain fell at Lusa, Skye (Western Isles).
-A wind gust of 84 mph was recorded at Aberdaron (Gwynedd) on the 18th.
-At 0900 GMT on the 1st, a snow-depth of 23 cm was measured at Ballypatrick (Antrim).
+The UK monthly extremes were as follows: A maximum temperature of 19.8 °C was recorded at Kew Gardens (Greater London) on the 26th.
+A minimum temperature of -6.9 °C was recorded at Aboyne (Aberdeenshire) on the 5th.
+In the 24 hours ending at 0900 GMT on the 17th, 74.6 mm of rain fell at Capel Curig (Gwynedd).
+A wind gust of 70 knots (81 mph) was recorded at Needles (Isle of Wight) on the 16th.
+A snow depth of 6 cm was measured at Middleton (Derbyshire) on the 10th, and at Mugdock Park (Stirlingshire) on the 11th.

 Central England Temperature (series begins in 1659).